 - Each salt-controllers will need to be “approved” since the SG will need to be modified.

-- You will not deploy minions directly to SaltStack Config appliance but to salt-controllers (unless you want to approve the minion IPs).
+- You will not deploy minions directly to SaltStack Config appliance but to salt-controllers.

 Hope you enjoyed reading this and look out for future blogs on this topic as continue to provide more cloud consumption capabilities to SaltStack Config!